quipucords/yupana/docs/source/openshift.rst

 Running Locally in OpenShift
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To start the local cluster run the following:
+To start a barebones OpenShift cluster that will persist configuration between restarts, you can run the following:

 .. code-block:: bash

     make oc-up

-That will start a barebones OpenShift cluster that will persist configuration between restarts.
  Once the cluster is running, you can deploy Yupana and PostgreSQL by running the following:

 .. code-block:: bash

-    make oc-create-yupana
+    make oc-create-yupana-and-db

 If you'd like to start the cluster, deploy Yupana, and deploy PostgreSQL, run the following: